-All the outputs on the eAMP1-S8/16-2MDA can be controlled using the Global Output Routing feature.
-This includes - Internal Speakers, Analog XLR outputs, all 4 pairs of AES outputs on HD-15, and the 4 pairs of Analog outputs on DB-25.
+All the outputs on the eAMP1-8M/16M can be controlled using the Global Output Routing feature.
+This includes - Internal Speakers and Analog XLR outputs.

-How do I route whatever is being monitored to the XLR and AES outputs?
+How do I route whatever is being monitored to the XLR?

-Using Global Output Routing, you may route any signals to the XLR & AES outputs.
-You may route signals to the XLR outputs using the Analog/XLR checkboxes and route signals to the AES outputs by using the AES/Pair 1 to Pair 4 checkboxes.
+Using Global Output Routing, you may route any signals to the XLR outputs.
+You may route signals to the XLR outputs using the Analog/XLR.

-As shown in the above example, signals appearing on Audio Meter channels 1 through 8 are routed to AES Pair 1 and signals from Audio Meter channels 9 to 16 are routed to the Analog XLR outputs.
+As shown in the above example, signals appearing on Audio Meter channels 9 to 16 are routed to the Analog XLR outputs.

-How do I have a downmixed pre-fade output on AES Pair-1 combined with a post-fade output on the Analog XLRs?
+How do I have a downmixed pre-fade output on the Analog XLRs combined with a post-fade output on the Speaker/Headphone?

-To downmix a pre-fade output on AES Pair-1, uncheck the Volume Control checkbox for that AES pair.
-For a Post-fade output on the Analog XLRs, check Volume Control checkbox.
+To downmix a pre-fade output on the Analog/XLR, uncheck the Volume Control checkbox for that Analog/XLR pair.
+For a Post-fade output on the Speaker/Headphone, check Volume Control checkbox.

-How do I make the XLR outputs follow the Audio Meter screen solos & mutes while the AES Pair-1 does not?
+How do I make the XLR outputs follow the Audio Meter screen solos & mutes while the Speaker/Headphone does not?